Crafting-Computer/sim-lang/README.md

 There are only very few things you can do with 1-bit numbers.
 It's time to spice up our full adder to accept multi-bit numbers.

 The full truth table has `(2 ^ 2) ^ 3 = 64` cases so we will not show it here.
-You can do some quick checks by addting the numbers yourself to see if your 2-bit full adder works.
+You can do some quick checks by adding the numbers yourself to see if your 2-bit full adder works.

 ```elm
 full_adder2 a[2] b[2] c -> { carry, sum[2] }